saikumargandhi/Detecting-masks-on-Human-Faces/README.md

 For the dataset of images with_masks and without_masks with both train and validation partitions download here - <a href="https://drive.google.com/drive/folders/11UNdC9jgGYaIlEjbnlKsTXwMXVX-fEC9?usp=sharing"><i>Download the Dataset</i></a>.

-The Dataset contains the images as stated below :
+The Dataset contains the images as stated below:

 ![Dataset Info](https://github.com/saikumargandhi/Detecting-masks-on-Human-Faces/blob/main/Dataset%20Information.jpg?raw=true)